madankalyan2211/Aarambh010/DEPLOYMENT_GUIDE.md

 2. Monitor application logs for errors
 3. Update dependencies regularly
 4. Review and rotate API keys and secrets periodically
-5. Monitor usage and costs on Render and AWS
+5. Monitor usage and costs on Render and Netlify